It’s never been more important to really know your customers

-And yet, the same report revealed that 42% of responding businesses had less than six months of cash reserves (this rose to 57% of those who had paused trading during the lockdown).
+And yet, the same report revealed that 42% of responding businesses had less than six months worth of cash reserves (this rose to 57% of those who had paused trading during the lockdown).
 So, while the acute stage of the crisis may be over in the UK, the financial shock has clearly affected the stability of many businesses and left some close to the brink.
-In addition to its previous interventions, the Government has now introduced legislation to protect otherwise viable companies threatened with insolvency by giving them the “breathing space and tools required to maximise their chance of survival”.
+In addition to its previous interventions, the Government has now introduced legislation to protect otherwise viable companies threatened with insolvency by giving them the “breathing space and tools required to maximise their chance of survival.”
 It covers measures such as the temporary suspension of wrongful trading provisions and permanent reforms such as formal moratoriums on winding-up petitions so eligible companies can pursue a rescue plan.

-This is good news but it will still be difficult for companies to trade on credit terms with confidence when there is a risk that a customer is not in a position to pay.
-Credit insurance is part of the answer and a new State-backed temporary reinsurance scheme will mean your business can continue to access trade credit insurance cover for losses arising from customer insolvency.
+This is good news, but it will still be difficult for companies to trade on credit terms with confidence when there is a risk that a customer is not in a position to pay.
+Credit insurance is part of the answer, and a new State-backed temporary reinsurance scheme will mean your business can continue to access trade credit insurance cover for losses arising from customer insolvency.

-At the same time, it’s never been more important for you to protect your own bottom line by assessing companies’ credit risk profile.
+At the same time, it’s never been more important for you to protect your own bottom line by assessing companies’ credit risk profiles.
 Here are three key questions to consider if you want to get a broader understanding of your customer and decide whether they represent a golden opportunity or risky business:

 1 – Where are they based?

 The economic and political context in which a company operates exerts a positive or negative influence on its financial health and risk of payment default.
-The pandemic has been a devastating blow but some countries are proving more resilient than others and it is not necessarily the ‘mature’ economies.
+The pandemic has been a devastating blow, but some countries are proving more resilient than others, and it is not necessarily the ‘mature’ economies.

 2 – What trade sector are they in?

-The pandemic has affected both supply (production capacity, disrupted supply chains) and demand (limited opportunities for consumption, impoverished households) across a range of sectors but the impact has not been felt equally.
+The pandemic has affected both supply (production capacity, disrupted supply chains) and demand (limited opportunities for consumption, impoverished households) across a range of sectors, but the impact has not been felt equally.

-The pandemic has also highlighted the risk of relying on complex global supply chains, particularly in sectors such as automotive, textiles and electronics.
+The pandemic has also highlighted the risk of relying on complex global supply chains, particularly in sectors such as automotive, textiles, and electronics.
 As factories reopen, many multinationals are likely to want to reduce their exposure to supply chain disruption by diversifying suppliers.
 This could present new opportunities for providers of raw materials or intermediate products.

 3 – What is their current financial position?

-Of course, companies can be profitable trading partners, even if they operate in high-risk countries or trade sectors.
+Of course, companies can be profitable trading partners even if they operate in high-risk countries or trade sectors.
 Equally, long-established names can still be undone by a financial shock or critical shortage of cash.

 It is therefore essential to carry out due diligence on every prospect and run regular financial health checks on existing customers so that you do not go blindly into any credit transaction.
-In the current volatile climate, things can change rapidly so don’t rely on trade references or last year’s statutory accounts alone.
+In the current volatile climate, things can change rapidly, so don’t rely on trade references or last year’s statutory accounts alone.

 To protect your bottom line, run a credit assessment based on the company’s recent trading history and obtain external insight to dig deeper into their financial position.
-Coface can provide up-to-date information on circa 80 million companies worldwide, ranging from a Snapshot of a company’s creditworthiness and payment behaviour to a Full Report, incorporating late payment and claims data and analysis from our underwriters.
+Coface can provide up-to-date information on circa 80 million companies worldwide, ranging from a Snapshot of a company’s creditworthiness and payment behaviour to a Full Report incorporating late payment and claims data and analysis from our underwriters.